 Golden Dwarf Barb (Pethia gelius)

-Golden Dwarf Barbs are small peaceful species that make perfect additions to a nano aquarium or a well-planted community aquarium of smaller species.
-However, these Barbs are not suitable for the general community aquarium due to their small size and timid nature and will probably be seen as a snack or will be outcompeted for food by larger, more boisterous fish.
+Golden Dwarf Barbs, Pethia gelius make excellent additions to a nano aquarium or a community aquarium of smaller peaceful species.
+As a result of their small size and timid nature, these Barbs are not suitable for the general community aquarium.
+It is likely that they will be seen as a snack or will be outcompeted for food by larger, more boisterous fish.

 |Scientific Name||Pethia gelius|